-The list below rounds up an array of 'wild' children, the ones who either refuse to be inducted into any society which attacks them or casual drug users whose word is never believed if it conflicts with even the shadiest of parental authority's second-hand opinions.
+The list below rounds up an array of 'wild' children, the ones who either refuse to be inducted into any society which attacks them, casual drug users whose word is never believed if it conflicts with even the shadiest of parental authority's second-hand opinions.
 Or maybe there is no adult society to offer this induction, or the adult supervising them is her or himself an outcast (The Piano, Paper Moon).
+Bop!
+Bop!

-But these archetypal children embody much more than balls.
+But these archetypal children embody much more than ballsy reckless freedom.
 We exorcise and exercise our repressed inner child vicariously through them, and the result is both cautionary and exhilarating.
 Like our previous entry, the Outlaw Couple, we go along for the ride like nervous virgins in the back seat of some older kid's Trans Am.
-These children are not all vicious or violent, but all are 'free' more or less of the confines of the social order.
+These children are not all vicious or violent, but all are 'free' of the confines of the social order.
 They either openly attack, exploit, or avoid the adult world.
-They live out our secret wish to blow things up before guilt, empathy, and responsibility for their own actions sours up their very sense of being alive.
+They live out our secret wish to blow things up before guilt, empathy, and a dawning sense of responsibility sours the thrill of being alive.

 1. Student body of New Grenada - Over the Edge (1979)